isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 ![](/uploads/2015/03/devops-en.076.jpg)

-Martin Seeger of NetUSE is famous for popularizing the proverb "Nobidy wants Backup.
+Martin Seeger of NetUSE is famous for popularizing the proverb "Nobody wants Backup.
 Everybody needs Restore."
-He wants to highlight the fact, that Backups are just a cost center, and do not produce a thing of value.
+He wants to highlight the fact that Backups are just a cost center, and do not produce anything of value.
 The value - which needs to be proven - is in the successful Restore, and that is also what needs to be tested, constantly.

 Of course, if you automate, you do not need backups for anything besides the (clearly defined and isolated) state.
 You can rebuild your systems at will, in regular intervals, or for testing purposes, and then inject the actually unique state into them.